 WARNING: The chocolate will be HOT.
 Be sure that your child is ready to do this on their own without burning themselves.

 If you have a cooking thermometer, you may want to consider placing it into the chocolate as it melts and let your child look at or record the temperature of the chocolate as it melts.

 We continued to dip the strawberries in the double broiler (until all sides were covered in chocolate), then laid them on wax paper lined pans to cool.
 I asked my daughter what she thought might happen as they cool.
-She agreed that the chocolate would harden around the strawberries into a solid again (another phase transformation).
+She agreed that the chocolate would harden and become solid around the strawberries (another phase transformation).

 I melted the white chocolate in a microwave safe bowl in the microwave.
 (If you do this, do it gradually and stir it between heating cycles to prevent the chocolate from burning.)
 I allowed my 4 year old to experiment with the technique on this.
-This also helps with fine and gross motor development.
+We found that dipping the spoon in the chocolate and then quickly drizzling it over top was the best.
+This activity was excellent in practicing fine and gross motor skills.